brandt/video-compare/README.md

 Use the mouse wheel to zoom in/out on the pixel under the cursor.
 Pan the view by moving the mouse while holding down the right button.

 Left-click the mouse to perform a time seek based on the horizontal position of the mouse cursor relative to the window width (the target position is shown in the lower right corner).

+Hold Shift while left-clicking to move only the right video to the clicked position, leaving the left video's playhead in place.
+Useful for nudging a misaligned pair into sync without disturbing the reference side.

 ### Other